Go to our other sites

 Find out how to become a Cambridge school

 Cambridge Professional Development Qualifications provide a strong framework to support effective professional development of teachers and leaders.

 Keep up to date with news from Cambridge and its schools around the world.

-Students who understand how they learn and teachers who understand how they teach are better able to improve their performance, according to education experts at the Pakistan Schools Conference, hosted by Cambridge International Examinations in Karachi on 29 March 2017.
+Students who understand how they learn and teachers who understand how they teach are better able to improve their performance, according to education experts at the Pakistan Schools Conference, hosted by Cambridge Assessment International Education in Karachi on 29 March 2017.